🦐 AUSTRALIAN-BRED SHRIMP • FREE SHIPPING OVER $189 • NEW ARRIVALS WEEKLY

 Why this fish?

-Corydoras oiapoquensis is a peaceful, active bottom-dweller that brings constant movement and natural behaviour to the lower levels of the tank.
+Corydoras oiapoquensis is a peaceful South American catfish that adds constant movement and natural behaviour to the lower areas of the aquarium.

 Common mistakes